 Safety and Health Representatives are available to assist students and staff with health and safety matters in their areas.

 Incidents, hazards and injuries

-All incidents (accidents, injuries and near misses) and hazards MUST be reported immediately to the relevant lecturer, unit coordinator or school office.
-This can be done in person or by using the University’s online Incident Reporting system.
-The University is legally obliged to report certain serious injuries that occur on campus to WorkSafe regardless of the employment status or other standing of the affected individual(s).
+All incidents (accidents, injuries and near misses) and hazards MUST be reported immediately to the relevant teaching or administration staff, and/or through the University’s Incident and Hazard Reporting system.
+The University is legally obliged to report certain incidents, hazards and injuries that occur on campus to WorkSafe regardless of the employment status or other standing of the affected individual(s).